mohamedroshdy10/mystor-app/README.md

 # MystorApp

+Simple E-Commece App For display some products and show each product detalise and but products in cart and sumit form to bought the products

+the project is consistes of 3 moudle product moudule cart module shared moudle each moudle has it's components and servies we work with routing and we install bootstrap from npm and sweetalrt2 from npm i sweetalert2

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.4.

 ## Development server
+Run nmp i to install node_Modules

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.